Last Updated on June 24, 2022 by Editorial Staff

 I know she waits curiously to see what I will do with what she has begun.
 So I ask more questions than ever before, challenge dictates, crave fresh skills and remarkable people.
 There is no better anti-aging product than the mind learning something new.

 Transformed by time and its tangled challenges, I did not accomplish everything I wanted for myself.
 But I achieved successes never anticipated, and became expert at talents few possess.
 Right now, I am at my very best at many things.
 Only recently, I published my first novel, Trusting the Currents.
 It has won several literary awards and garners rave reviews!
 This kind of courage came late to me.

 I understand why people want to stay young.
 We can’t.
 By trying so hard, we squander the tremendous goodness stretched out before us.
 Everything is sweeter when there is less of it.
 The wise elder takes root and becomes the fruit of her blossoms.
 I stand, I do, pulse on the power of a life in full bloom.

 I’m still squirming in this new skin, both confused and grateful.
 Who will I become?
 In our difficult world, we forget that this is all temporary.
 Most of what we are taught to strive for will have little value in our memories and legacies.
 I do not choose to be sixty.
 It is simply my turn and I am ready.
 Maybe I was born for this age.
 The world needs its elders now more than ever.

 Ancestors whisper that they too have stood here.
 I am every one of them.

-Lynnda Pollio is the author of Trusting the Currents, a multi-award winning spiritual novel that guides readers into their own truth and transformation.
+Lynnda Pollio is the author of Trusting the Currents, a multi-award-winning spiritual novel that guides readers into their own truth and transformation.
 She has always been deeply committed to elevating human consciousness and lives in New York City.
-You can find out more about her work on her website, on Facebook and on Twitter.
+You can find out more about her work on her website, Facebook and on Twitter.